-ESPONDENCY, irritability, anxiety, complaining, condemning, and grumbling-all these are thought-cankers, mind-diseases; they are the indicatof a wrong mental condition, and those suffer therefrom would do well to remedy tions of a wrong mental condition, and those who suffer therefrom would do well to remedy their thinking and conduct.
+ESPONDENCY, irritability, anxiety, complaining, condemning, and grumbling all these are thought-cankers, mind-diseases; they are the indications of a wrong mental condition, and those who suffer therefrom would do well to remedy their thinking and conduct.
 It is true there is much sin and misery in the world, so that all our love and compassion are needed, but our misery is not needed-there is already too much of that.
 No, it is our cheerfulness and our happiness that are needed, for there is too little of that.
 We can give nothing better to the world than beauty of life and character; without this, all other things are vain; this is pre-eminently excellent; it is enduring, real, and not to be overthrown, and it includes all joy and blessedness.